 While it’s not the end of the world, situations like this can be serious, and you deserve a helping hand to guide you through.
 Read on for practical tips on maneuvering this distinctly modern parenting dilemma.

-As hard as it is, it’s important to keep a level head.
 Of course, this is your kid — it’s realistic for you to have big feelings about the situation.
 Honor your emotions and process them with a trusted confidant if needed.